syedfa/apptentive-documentation/using_apptentive/android/integration.md

 ### Configuring Your Push Credentials

-To enter your push credentials, go to [apptentive.com](https://be.apptentive.com), select *Settings -> Integrations*, choose *Urban Airship*, *Amazon Web Services SNS*, or *Parse*, and follow the instructions on that page.
+To enter your push credentials, go to [Integrations](https://be.apptentive.com/apps/current/settings/integrations), choose *Urban Airship*, *Amazon Web Services SNS*, or *Parse*, and follow the instructions on that page.

 ### Using Urban Airship